SS Marama: History

 Built by Caird & Company at Greenock at a cost of £166,000 ($332,000), Marama arrived at Port Chalmers in November 1907.
 She was the largest and most powerful ship (though not the fastest) in the USS Co fleet.
 Initially, she sailed on the Horseshoe run to Australia, and occasionally in transpacific services.

+Wartime service

-During World War I, she was outfitted as a hospital ship and renamed His Majesty's New Zealand Hospital Ship No. 2. and given the prefix HMHS (His Majesty's Hospital Ship).
+During World War I, Marama was charted by the New Zealand Government to serve as a hospital ship for the British Empire.
+She was renamed His Majesty's New Zealand Hospital Ship No. 2. and given the prefix HMHS (His Majesty's Hospital Ship).
+The ship was outfitted with a new hospital setup funded through a public fundraising campaign supported by Governor Lord Liverpool.
+Her livery was also painted white in alignment with the Hague Convention on hospital ships.
+Her crew consisted of civilian men from the country's merchant navy alongside army medical staff, including female nurses.